-We begin by counting the number of SA reports that mention words commonly associated with SA's new quantitative ratings (hereafter Quant Reports).
-Specifically, we search all SA reports for any of the following expressions: 'quant', factor grade', 'value grade', 'growth grade', 'profitability grade', 'momentum grade', or 'revisions grade'.
-Appendix B provides excerpts from a bullish and
+We begin by counting the number of SA reports that mention words commonly associated with SA's quantitative ratings (hereafter Quant Reports).
+Specifically, we search all SA reports for any of the following expressions: 'quant', factor grade', 'value grade', 'growth grade', 'profitability grade', 'momentum grade', or 'revisions grade' as well as minor variations of each expression (e.g., "grade for value".
+Appendix B provides excerpts from a bullish and bearish Quant Report.
+While anecdotal, these excerpts indicate that SA quant ratings are directly incorporated in at least some SA reports.

-&lt;sup>13 There is considerable debate over whether the returns attributable to factor loadings are compensation for risk or mispricing.
+14 There is considerable debate over whether the returns attributable to factor loadings are compensation for risk or mispricing.
 We do not take a stance on this issue.
 However, studies that examine the revealed preferences of retail investors using mutual fund flows conclude that investors treat returns attributable to non-market factor loadings as alpha (see, e.g., Berk and van Binsbergen, 2016, Barber, Huang, and Odean, 2016, and Clifford, Fulkerson, Jame, and Jordan, 2021).